nekocode/typescript-graphql-over-prisma/README.md

 yarn install
 ```

-3. Deploy service to prisma server and then generate the corresponding code of prisma client:
+3. Deploy service to prisma server and then generate the corresponding schema:

 ```sh
 yarn dg